smolDev-ai/quill/README.md

 # quill
-An Open Source CMS Built With VueJS, Node, Express, and Postgres.
+An Open Source CMS Built With React, Node, Express, and Postgres.